Ann Cooper Albright, Professor of Dance; Chair

 Off Campus Study

-Before credit is awarded for off-campus study, students must obtain tentative prior approval from a member of the Dance faculty and the Associate Dean of Studies.
+Before credit is awarded for off-campus study, students must obtain tentative prior approval from the chair of Dance and the Office of Study Away.
 After the study is completed, the student must supply evidence of satisfactory participation.
 A maximum of 3 courses of off-campus study may be applied to the major in Dance.

 Trinity/LaMama Performing Arts Program in New York